 Some people bloat a little.
 It doesn’t look much from the outside, but there is the feeling of a lot of gas and pressure on the inside.

-Before beating IBS, I was bloating up two dress sizes every day, and felt 8 month’s pregnant.
+I started out bloating like this, and progressively the bloating got worse.
+Before finally beating IBS, I was bloating up two dress sizes every day, and looked pregnant.

 I found some welcome relief with essential oils, but to reverse it I had to find the root cause.

-There is a pattern I first noticed in myself, and then in my clients.
 Beyond the food and all the other reasons we think we are bloating, there is emotional bloating.

 Maybe that’s why bloating is so common.